dig04214/TwitchLiveCheck/README.md

   self.quality = 'best'   # Set recording quality.
   self.refresh = 1.5   # Check interval (in seconds) to check for streams. you can enter decimals self.check_max = 20   # Set the number of times to check the recording quality.
-If there's no recording quality beyond the number of searches, change the quality to best. you must enter an integer self.root_path = r''   # Set recording path. do not delete thr 'r' character self.traceback_log = True   # if True, save traceback log file self.quality_in_title = False   # if True, add quality info to title
+If there's no recording quality beyond the number of searches, change the quality to best. you must enter an integer self.root_path = r''   # Set recording path. do not delete the 'r' character self.traceback_log = True   # if True, save traceback log file self.quality_in_title = False   # if True, add quality info to title

   self.custom_options = ''   # cli options for streamlink, separated by spaces. example: 'option1 value1 option2 value2 ... '
-  self.legacy_func = False   # if True, use legacy quality check functions self.config_path = r''   # set config file path. do not delete thr 'r' character
+  self.legacy_func = False   # if True, use legacy quality check functions self.config_path = r''   # set config file path. do not delete the 'r' character

   self.client_id = ''   # Client ID
   self.client_secret = ''   # Client Secret